sknrao/hpc/Notes.md

 * **China:** Has aggressively replaced foreign software with indigenous Linux distributions like **KylinOS / OpenKylin**, **EulerOS** (Huawei), and **Loongnix** (tailored for domestic Loongson CPUs), aiming for 100% independence across state computing and supercomputers.
 * **European Union:** Under its "European Digital Sovereignty" banner and initiatives like **EuroHPC JU**, the EU is investing heavily in open-source RISC-V hardware architectures paired with customized, sovereign Linux software stacks to reduce reliance on US tech monopolies.
 * **Russia:** Mandates the use of domestic Linux distributions like **Astra Linux** and **ALT Linux** across state infrastructure and military systems.
 * **United States:** While US commercial operating systems dominate globally, the US government enforces strict sovereign controls for defense and scientific compute.
-US National Labs (DOE) and the Department of Defense use heavily customized, stripped-down, and hardened Linux kernels (such as Cray OS or specialized Compute Node Kernels) bound by strict supply-chain security mandates (DISA STIGs).
+US National Labs (DOE) and the Department of Defense use heavily customized, stripped-down, and hardened Linux kernels (such as Cray OS or specialized Compute Node Kernels) bound by strict supply-chain security mandates (DISA
 ---

 ### Why strive for sovereignty when Open Source already dominates HPC?